cysouw/diathesis/text/c08_infinitive.md

 **Notes**

-The verb *kündigen* 'to terminate, to resign' [@next] is a special case, because it takes an accusative reflexive pronoun [@next b].
-However, this might be explained by the flexibility to use the verb either with a dative or an accusative argument [@next a].
+The verb *kündigen* 'to terminate, to resign' [@next] is a special case, because it takes an accusative reflexive pronoun [@next a].
+However, this might be explained by the flexibility to use the verb either with a dative or an accusative argument [@next b].

 ::: ex
-- Der Chef kündigt mir (mich).
+- Ich lasse mich (vom Chef) kündigen.
-- Ich lässt mich (vom Chef) kündigen.
+- Der Chef kündigt mir/mich.
 :::

-### [ NDA | pNA ] *lassen + Infinitiv* Dative reflexive passive + accusative (*Erlaubnisrezipientenpassiv*) {#sec:infinitive-lassen-dative-reflexive-anticausative}
+### [ NDA | pNA ] *lassen + Infinitiv* Dative reflexive permissive passive + accusative (*Permissivpassiv*) {#sec:infinitive-lassen-dative-reflexive-anticausative}

-Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the reflexive passive (see [@sec:infinitive-lassen-reflexive-anticausative]), but now the dative is promoted to nominative subject [@next].
-Semantically this diathesis is rather different from the previous passive, as [@next b] has a clear permissive meaning.
-Syntactically, there seems to be a close connection to the *bekommen + Partizip* passive ([@sec:participles-bekommen-passive]), which – though – lacks the permissive meaning [@next c].
+Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the reflexive passive (see [@sec:infinitive-lassen-reflexive-permissive-passive]), but now the dative is promoted to nominative subject [@next].
+Semantically this diathesis [@next b] has a clear permissive meaning.
+Syntactically, there seems to be a close connection to the *bekommen + Partizip* dative passive (see [@sec:participles-bekommen-passive]), which – though – lacks the permissive meaning [@next c].

 ::: ex
 a.
 Der Verkäufer schenkt mir den Rechner.